Who's Your Daddy? (House): Plot

 House arrives at Cuddy's office and upon her asking his medical opinion on her top two sperm donors, he states 'They're losers.'
 Cuddy walks out, handing him the folders for the other sperm donors.
 When House is doing his clinic duties, Cuddy brings him to her office and asks House if he has told anyone what she is doing.
 When he replies with a no, she tells him in vitro needs twice-a-day menotropin injections and she cannot do them herself so she asks House to do it.
 After the injection, the scene then changes to House, watching Leona in radiation.
 Wilson comes and asks if the father was a match and House said he was not, but she lucked out and found a match.
 However, in the middle, fecal matter started to drip out of her mouth.
 They need to biopsy her liver.

 When Wilson is in House's office, he starts to talk about why House cares so much for Dylan, when House reveals that he had once had an affair with Dylan's girlfriend at the time.
 After Wilson is finished talking and leaves, leaving House to listen to music, he has an epiphany.
 He pages Foreman to stop the biopsy, and makes them listen to the music he was listening to.
 House notes that the musician (Leona's grandfather) believes that a note played is out of tune when it is not.
 House believes this is a symptom the team must take into consideration.
 After further examining Leona, House notes her skin looks darker than it was before, and since there are no tan lines, he deduces she has deposits of iron and melanin which are both byproducts of haemochromatosis.
 He tells the team to treat her with deferoxamine and says 'She'll be fine by lunch.'
 Foreman scans her, and remarks "There's iron, and lots of it".

 House is later seen in Cuddy's office, interviewing an intern, Patrick Linehan (Christopher Carley).
 Cuddy notices he has a lot of quirks, such as laughing in a strange way.
 It is presumed that he was going to be the sperm donor, as he said he was a "Mozart man".
 Later, when House is giving Cuddy her injection, she scolds him for showing who her sperm donor was.
 He tells her she should pick someone she knows and trusts, which Cuddy takes to mean himself.
-To which House dismisses by saying "Someone you like."
+House dismisses this, saying, "Someone you like."